chesleybrown/resume/chesleybrown.md

 	- Managed build & deploy processes for over 100 services using tools such as Github Actions, Docker, and Kubernetes
 	- Focused on improving developer velocity by custom building a local development environment with clear documentation that orchestrated over 100 micro-services using tools such as AWS, Docker, continuous integration, and custom built CLIs
 	- Worked on internal assets API service that managed the over 300 million assets used by the InVision platform and helped with migrating all data seamlessly (zero down time and zero data loss) from MySQL to DynamoDB
-	- Worked on resolving obscure bugs in the new InVision Freehand product using debugger tools
+	- Resolved obscure bugs in the expansive and complex Freehand codebase using debugger tools
 	- Assisted with sunsetting and cost monitoring and reduction efforts
 	- Built custom Slack bot for managing deployments and releases
 	- Conducted interviews and onboarding for new software engineers
 	- Provided support and mentorship to other software engineers
 	- Handled on-call duties for production issues
+	- All work was conducted remotely

 	Senior Software Engineer - _Aug 2015 to Oct 2018_